Tradies need to pay tax on income they earn.

 Provisional tax

 Provisional tax means paying your income tax in instalments, not in a lump sum at the end of the year.
-We’ll ask you to pay provisional tax if last year's tax bill was more than $5,000.
+We’ll ask you to pay provisional tax if your tax bill for the previous year was more than $5,000.

 Schedular payments

 Schedular payments are payments made to independent contractors, with withholding tax deducted.
-The hiring organisation deducts the withholding tax and pays it to us on behalf of the contractor.
+If you're hiring independent contractors you need to deduct withholding tax and pay it to us on behalf of your contractor.